anagha-microsoft/hdi-kafka-dr/DisasterRecovery.md

 2. Ensure there are no overlapping IP addresses across clusters/ddatacenters
 3. Configure global Vnet peering

 ### 2.0.7.
-Show me, step-by-step, how distcp is done on Azure across datacenters
+Show me, step-by-step, how Kafka replication is done on Azure across datacenters
 Next

 ### Diagrams